-While LebMASH salutes the efforts that sister organizations are doing in the field, we renew our commitment to:
+While LebMASH salutes the efforts that sister organizations are doing in the field, wWe renew our commitment commend better efforts to:

-- Further the research that assists in understanding the size of the epidemic in Lebanon and how to face it from a social and medical stand-point.
+- Further research and understand the epidemic in Lebanon and how to face it from a social and medical stand-point.

 - Advocate for implementation of accurate treatment and prevention guidelines, particularly when it relates to treatment as prevention with treatment ensured to anyone living with HIV to both increase their longevity as well as prevent the transmission of the virus.